top of page

 "Regard all dharmas as dreams"- Lojong slogan 2

-FEELiNGS – a Buddhist wisdom approach to letting go instead of acting out
+A Buddhist wisdom approach to letting go instead of acting out

 By Trevor Slocum, MA, NCC, LMHC Copyright 2024